fredrikwidlund/libreactorng/README.md

 *id* is an identifier for the asyncronous syscall and can be used to abort the operation.

 The same pattern is used for all io_uring syscalls.
-For an example look at [shufflecat](example/shufflecat.c) that asyncronously opens N files, and asyncronously read a writes single bytes from all files.
+For a a playful example look at [shufflecat](example/shufflecat.c) that asyncronously opens N files, and concurrently streams from all files to stdout, one byte at the time.
 All operations are non-blocking and concurrent in the same thread.